alekshaecky/SuckItUpCollabFork/README.md

-# Setp for working with Unity and Git for MART450
+# Setup for working with Unity and Git for MART450

 * This should take about 30 minutes.
 * You must have a 64-bit computer.